 Early Life and Education

 Jeffrey Marc Talpins was born in New York City and raised in Larchmont, New York.
-He attended Horace Mann School, where he developed a passion for economics and finance.
-Talpins graduated Summa Cum Laude and Phi Beta Kappa from Yale University in 1997, earning a B.S. with Distinction in Economics and Applied Mathematics (focus in Finance).
+He attended the prestigious Horace Mann School.
+Talpins graduated summa cum laude and Phi Beta Kappa from Yale University in 1997, earning a Bachelor of Science with Distinction in Economics and Applied Mathematics, with a focus on Finance.

 Rise to Success

 Talpins began his career in the Mortgage Backed Securities Department at Goldman Sachs.
-He later became the Head Trader of Citigroup's Fixed Income Options, where he is credited with expanding the business.
-In 2005, he launched Element Capital with seed capital from Vega Asset Management.
-Under his leadership, Element Capital's assets under management grew from $250 million to a peak of $18 billion in 2019.
-The firm has consistently performed well, with an average of 21% annual returns since its inception.
+He later moved to Citigroup's Fixed Income Options, where he served as Head Trader and expanded the business.
+In 2005, he founded Element Capital Management with seed capital from Vega Asset Management.
+Under his leadership, Element Capital grew rapidly, managing approximately $18 billion in assets at its peak in 2019.
+The firm has since returned approximately $15 billion to investors.

 Key Business Strategies